 And infertile.
 Our gut is so clogged up with sh*t – literally – that we’re ceasing being able to carry out one of the reasons for being: to reproduce.

 If we want change (and if we don’t change, we’re headed for the cliff like lemmings), we’re going to have to organise this, on a local level, by ourselves for ourselves.
 To clean up our food chain from soil to delivery; to make it local, seasonal, self-sustaining and to make it free from chemicals and full of flavour again.

 We are going to have to compromise on avocados all year round, and eat cabbage when it’s cabbage season.
-(Sauerkraut, by the way, could not better support our gut health, nor could it be easier to make.)
+(Sauerkraut, by the way, could not better support our gut health, nor could it be easier to make.
+And it’s a delicious accompaniment.)
 We’re going to have to stop demanding meat with every meal.
 Instead we’re going to have to collectively stand up and demand that factory farming be closed.
 Completely.
 And with it the junk food ‘establishments’ selling it.

 There is so much beauty around us, and yet we’ve paved (almost) everything with grey.
 Dirty, noisy building sites making way for dirty, noisy conglomerations.

-So people are fat and sick.
+So people have become fat and sick.
 And sick and tired (of the hamster wheel keeping this model going…).
 And now, just sick.

 And the government’s medical response?
 Pills pills pills pills pills.
 Or perhaps, cut it out…or burn it out, or just plough it with more toxins.